-The population and economy continues to grow, indicating future need for more rail investment to serve this market.
+The population and economy continue to grow, indicating a future need for more rail investment to serve this market.
 That investment is now being channelled into completing links between West Rail and other heavy rail lines to provide a flexible transport system, which includes KCRC buses and light rail.

 More new lines are also at the planning stage.
 The KCRC completed the design work on the Sha Tin Central Link in 2004 and submitted to the Government for approval.
 Another proposal is the 11km (6.8 mile) Northern Link between Kam Sheung Road and Lok Ma Chau, with an interchange for the Lok Ma Chau Spur Line for East Rail passengers.